sonatype/codestyle/Kaos-Frontend-Coding-Standards.md

   * baz.view.html <-> baz.controller.js

 ## AngularJS Development
-* Each Angular Component should exist in it's own file
+* Each Angular Component should exist in it's own file, if it is independent
   * We value the ability to easily find where code resides
   * We understand that small code files encourages the decomposition of a problem
   * We follow other language practices of encapsolating one object into one file